brandonhuddle/GULC/ideas.md

    1. This is declaring an operator `[]`, like the Swift syntax
    2. This is an array of `func` pointers, like the legacy C-style syntax

+### Condensed Lambdas
+I'm not sure what they are called in Swift but one thing I've seen that I like are something I'm calling "condensed lambdas".

+Examples:

+    func call(lambda: func(_: i32, _: i32)) { ... }

+    call(lambda: { std.io.Console.print("Param1: {0}, Param2: {1}", $0, $1) })

+It would be easy to parse this as we would see the `{ ... }` and immediately know it is a function body (since `[]` is now used for arrays instead of `{}` like in most C-style languages).

+I'm iffy on the use of `$x`, `$` isn't as common on non-US keyboards.
+I think `#` could be used.

+How this would work is we would create an `AutoLamdaFunctionExpr` that would tell the compiler that it can convert to any `FunctionPointerType`.
+Then, anything that takes a `FunctionPointerType` would handle the auto-lambda as a special case and handle converting `$0` to `Param[0]` and would also handle detecting if the lambda returns on all code paths.

+##### Questions
+ * How would we handle the capture list?
+In my opinion, if you're using the condensed form then you don't care how we capture.
+It might be good to capture everything as a reference, since some of the types might not have an `init copy`
+ * Should we decide on `#` instead of `$`?
+My only reason for this is so non-US keyboard layouts can be used easier.
+ * Actually, after researching it a bit it looks as if all keyboards now have `$` specifically because of programming

 ### `pure` Functors
 `pure` functions are something that could be quite useful to compiler optimizations.
 They're similar to the already existing `immut` by default idea that Ghoul inherits but extends that more into the global environment rather than just